 What are the impacts of volcanic activity on people, infrastructure, and natural resources?
 Spend a week in central Oregon exploring Cascade volcanoes and answering these questions.
 Learn how and why volcanoes erupt, where they exist on the planet, and how we monitor them for signs of activity.
 Gain an appreciation for the impacts of volcanic activity on human history, and the risks and benefits of living in close proximity to potentially active volcanoes.

-August 19-23: Web based section of the course, completed online from anywhere with a reliable internet connection.
-The final exam will be given on Friday, August 23 and you must arrange for a proctor to access the exam.
-Proctored exams can be taken on campus at the University of Oregon through Distance Education, or you can arrange for a remote proctor for Off Campus Students.
+September 21-25: Web based section of the course, completed online from anywhere with a reliable internet connection.
+The final exam will be given on Friday, September 25 and you must arrange for a proctor to access the exam.
+Proctored exams can be taken on campus at the University of Oregon through the UO Online Exam Center, or you can arrange for Off-Campus Proctoring.

 Registration: No prereqs are required for this course, but instructor approval is necessary in order to register.
 Contact Daniele McKay, firstname.lastname@example.org for more information, or to request instructor approval.

 During our week in central Oregon, we will ride the summer chairlift up Mt.
 Bachelor for a 360° view of the geology of the Cascades.
 We will visit some of the youngest lava flows in Oregon at Newberry National Volcanic Monument, and learn about the processes that created these volcanic deposits.
 We will tour lava tube caves, visit rivers that have cut deep channels through lava flows, and explore lakes that were created by volcanic activity.